 The Uncommon Pursuit contains affiliate links and is a member of the Amazon Services LLC Associates Program.
 If you make a purchase using one of these links, we may receive compensation at no extra cost to you.
 Read our disclaimer for more information.

 As soon as you leave the airport in Thailand, you will likely be looking to take a taxi to your accommodation.
-This will be the first of many you take throughout your time here so you’ll want to keep a few things in mind, especially if you want to avoid spending more than you should getting from place to place.
+This will be the first of many you take throughout your time here so here are a few things to keep in mind if you want to avoid spending more than you should getting around.

 Tourist Area Traps: Taxis parked outside tourist attractions (Grand Palace, Wat Pho ect.) or hotels are the most likely to offer significantly higher fixed prices because, like it or not, tourists are way more likely to fall for and pay an inflated rate.

 Examples: When we arrived at the bus terminal in Bangkok, we had a taxi driver offer to take us to our hostel for – get this – 400 baht.
 The metered taxi we opted for instead?
 135 baht.
 Trying to grab a taxi to the train station was a similar situation being that we were near the backpacker hub, Khao San Road, at the time.
 The first driver attempted to politely load our bags into his cab before informing us that the ride would cost us 200 baht.
 The very next (metered) taxi brought us there for 55 baht.

 Again, I’m not advising that you argue or make stern demands (I’m actually actively advising against this).
 I’m simply saying that yes, everything seems cheap.
 But why waste money?
 That baht that you saved on a taxi ride just bought you another plate of Phad Thai or a toastie from 711.
 Choose wisely.

 We always strongly suggest that you have your hotel/hostel/friend/Google write down thename of your destination in Thai.
 Your accommodation will usually have cards in the lobby already.